 ---|---|---|

-Applications Open* | Thursday, December 15, 2022 | $100.00 |
+Applications Open* | Thursday, December 12, 2024 | $100.00 |

-Commitment Fee Due | Monday, May 01, 2023 | $2,500.00 |
+Commitment Fee Due | Thursday, May 01, 2025 | $2,500.00 |

-Fall Full Payment Due | Wednesday, June 21, 2023 | |
+Fall Full Payment Due | Wednesday, June 04, 2025 | |

-IPre-Depart (Orientation) Meeting | Tuesday, June 20, 2023 - Thursday, June 22, 2023 |
+IPre-Depart (Orientation) Meeting | Wednesday, June 11, 2025 - Friday, June 13, 2025 |

-For 60 years, Florida State University International Programs has been committed to providing a rewarding academic and cultural experience that enriches the lives of our students.
+For 60 years, Florida State University International Programs has been committed to providing a rewarding academic experience that enriches the lives of our students.
 Our highest priority is and always has been the welfare and security of our students.

 Program directors maintain contact with our Tallahassee office, local authorities, and United States officials, both at home and abroad.
 Each program holds meetings with students in which safety procedures and precautions are detailed and regularly re-emphasized.
 Each program has an Emergency Plan which includes details about local health care facilities, meeting points and procedures, and contingency plans and funds should it ever become necessary to evacuate our students.